succinctlabs/sp1/book/generating-proofs/basics.md

 ## Build Script

+> WARNING: This may not generate a reproducible ELF which is necessary for verifying that your binary corresponds to given source code.
+>
+> When building a ELF that will be used in production, make sure to use the [reproducible build system](../writing-programs/setup.md#build-production).

 If you want your program crate to be built automatically whenever you build/run your script crate, you can add a `build.rs` file inside of `script/` (at the same level as `Cargo.toml`):

 ```rust,noplayground